-Who is Patanjali and what is Patanjali to the practitioners of Yoga?
+Who is Patanjali and what does Patanjali mean to the practitioners of Yoga?
 Patanjali in an ancient exponent of raja yoga and the author of the Yoga Sutras, a series of verses about the eight steps needed to attain Self-realization.
 (1) No one knows when he lived or much about his life, although there are stories.
 (2)

 Although Patanajali was a yogi raised in the Hindu tradition, his sutras are general guidelines for spiritual growth through right living, and are not specifically about Hinduism.
 They are not beliefs, but methods that can be tested by each practitioner to see for himself or herself if they actually have the benefits that they claim.
 (3)